astar-ai/pdi/README.md

   <img src="http://astar.support/dotai/pdi_3d_scene2.png">
 </p>

 PDI provides a solution to get the panorama depth image from a single fisheye stereo image pair.
-For more information see [https://astar.ai](https://astar.ai).

 A wider view angle always benefits the environmental perception ability.
-PDI is opening a **New Era** of 3D vision computation using the fisheye camera.
+For more information see
+[https://astar.ai](https://astar.ai).

 The following steps have been tested and passed on Ubuntu 16.04.5.